kimmellj/nettail/README.md

 * Monitor any changes on configurable repeat interval

 ## Current ToDo
-* Ability to edit favorites

 * Figure out a better way to handle the data models for Favorites
 * Add a name field for favorites
-* Integrate the add favorites window into the manage favorites window
 * Encrypt local passwords
 * Save settings / favorites to a more environment specific location (i.e. ~/Application Support on OSX)
 * OSX Application Build needs to just use the JRE not JDK